-Germ clue to childhood cancer
+Missing microbes 'cause' childhood cancer

 - Breastfeeding - which promotes good bacteria in the gut - protects against leukaemia

-- Lower rates in children born vaginally than by caesarean section, which transfers fewer microbes.
+- Lower rates in children born vaginally than by caesarean section, which transfers fewer microbes

-- Animals bred completely free of microbes developed leukaemia when exposed to an infection.
+- Animals bred completely free of microbes developed leukaemia when exposed to an infection

+This study is absolutely not about blaming parents for being too hygienic.

+Rather it shows there is a price being paid for the progress we are making in society and medicine.

+Coming into contact with beneficial bacteria is complicated, it's not just about embracing dirt.

-Prof Greaves added: "The most important implication is that most cases of childhood leukaemia are likely to be preventable."
+But Prof Greaves adds: "The most important implication is that most cases of childhood leukaemia are likely to be preventable."

-This could include giving children a safe cocktail of bacteria - such as in a yoghurt drink - that will help train their immune system.
+His vision is giving children a safe cocktail of bacteria - such as in a yoghurt drink - that will help train their immune system.

 This idea will still take further research.

-Prof Greaves said parents should "in no way" be blamed for children developing leukaemia, but could "be less fussy about common or trivial infections and encourage social contact with other and older children".
+In the meantime, Prof Greaves said parents could "be less fussy about common or trivial infections and encourage social contact with other and older children".

 Dr Alasdair Rankin, the director of research at the blood cancer charity Bloodwise, said: "We urge parents not to be alarmed by this study.